zupo/peps/pep-0xxx.rst

     class TLSConfiguration(namedtuple('TLSConfiguration', _configuration_fields)):
         """
-        An imutable TLS Configuration object.
+        An immutable TLS Configuration object.
 This object has the following
         properties:

         :param validate_certificates bool: Whether to validate the TLS